damien-mcgloin/damien-mcgloin.github.io/README.md

 # damien-mcgloin.github.io
-This is a basic website I created for fun during my current course in software development
+This is a website I made for fun along with the other members of the QUB Google Student Developer's Club.